dmlc/mshadow/guide/README.md

   gradin = dot(gradout, netweight.T());
 }
 ```
-Again, the code can compile for both GPU and CPU Tensors
+Again, the code can compile for both GPU and CPU Tensors.

 User Defined Operator
 ====
 There are common cases when we want to define our own function.
-For example, assume we do not have element-wise sigmoid transformation in mshadow,
+For example, assume we do not have an element-wise sigmoid transformation in mshadow.
-which is very commonly used in machine learning algorithms.
-We simply use the following code to add sigmoid to mshadow
+We simply use the following code to add ```sigmoid``` to mshadow
 ```c++
 struct sigmoid {
   MSHADOW_XINLINE static float Map(float a) {